policies.gif (2057 bytes)

 Visits with available Malamutes are by appointment only and are restricted to Approved Adopters.

 Not all Rescue Dogs reach this list.
 In some cases we find an ideal match for a new dog from a list of waiting candidates.
 So if you are interested in adopting a malamute and you have carefully considered the commitment required, please take the time to pre-apply.
-Looking for a dog you lost?
-Check out our Lost and Found web page!

 Please note that while the AMHL will not knowingly place a dog known to have dangerous temperament or behaviour problems, it is impossible to predict with complete accuracy how any dog will react in a given situation, especially without complete knowledge of its life experiences.